taz77/drupal-facebook_tracking_pixel/README.md

 Provided for troubleshooting and "when all else fails" scenarios, there is a purge function (admin/config/system/facebook_tracking_pixel/purge).
 By clicking Purge All every code on the site and every path tracking event will be erased.
+All Commerce tracking settings will be removed and all role settings will be removed.
 This removes everything from the database and deletes all files that have been created.
 It will return the module to a state of initial installation.

 You have been warned!